hi, whether you do or don’t know me, i will say my name again, i am Paul.

 but that’s also bc he’s so out of touch with my life, that i didn’t even feel it was necessary to mention lol).

-anyway. yeah, i’m in a mini-rut, but whatever, i’m still reselling and consigning clothes and frankly, that alone has been enough to keep my bank account afloat (i’m actually UP???) for now, at least. ((it also really helps that i eat very little and have basically resigned myself to being a temporary pseudo-vegetarian until my mood/lack of work-life changes)).
+anyway. yeah, i’m in a mini-rut, but whatever, i’m still reselling and consigning clothes and styling on the side, and frankly, those alone have been enough to keep my bank account afloat (i’m actually UP???) for now, at least. ((it also really helps that i eat very little and have basically resigned myself to being a temporary/permanent vegetarian, at least until my mood/lack of work-life changes)).

-as my title suggests, i non-quirkily feel like my life is bleak. (also why is it trendy to be depressed? this really pisses me off). does anyone else (regularly) feel like the void is closing in upon them? the more i emptily apply to jobs, the less i am actually interested in the contents of what these opportunities would even be like. it’s cyclical and frustrating and i’m not afraid to admit that i currently have no aim or joie de vivre.
+as my title suggests, i non-quirkily feel bleakness at times, but i’m beginning to become a more positive human being; besides, sadness doesn’t do much, (aside from helping make good art). (also why is it trendy to be sad or depressed? this really pisses me off). does anyone else (regularly) feel like the void is closing in upon them? the more i emptily apply to jobs, the less i am actually interested in the contents of what these opportunities would even be like.

 okay friends, with that i am done ranting, i hope that wasn’t too whiny or ‘woe-is-me’-y, i’m doing OK. i’m just tackling the topic of finding work, while simultaneously venting.